-The carriage requirement for radio communications equipment comes from IMO.
-This includes AIS, GMDSS, LRIT, DSC, voice communications and radar systems.
+The carriage requirement for radio communications equipment on SOLAS convention vessels is identified by the IMO.
+This includes AIS, DSC, voice communications and radar equipment as wel as communications equipment to support GMDSS and LRIT.

+In the provision of aids to navigation, IALA has highlighted the requirement to provide an optimum mix of aids to navigation for the users, which can include SOLAS convention vessels; domestic commercial vessels; and recreational craft.

 Radio spectrum is regulated by the ITU, which includes not only the frequencies but the technologies and standards for the systems employed.

-This MRCP reflects the requirements of ITU and IMO, in addressing the needs of the maritime industry.
+This MRCP reflects the requirements for communications identified by IMO, in addressing the needs of the maritime industry.
+This MRCP also takes into account the maritime communications requirements of other users, including domestic commercial vessels and recreational craft.

 There are moves towards charging market rates for the use of radio spectrum in some countries and proposals may be put forward for adoption of this approach internationally.

-GMDSS and other safety of navigation related communications, such as AIS, shall be free of charge.
+With a critical focus on safety of navigation and protection of the maritime environment, previous agreements have identified that GMDSS and other safety of navigation related communications, such as AIS, shall be free of charge.